-If you pay business rates, there are several rate exemptions that you may be eligible for.
+If you pay business rates, there are several rate reductions that you may be eligible for.

-Payment for the financial year starting in April and ending in March will be by 10 monthly instalments from April to January or upon request before 15 April can be paid over 12 months.
+Payment for the financial year starting in April and ending in March will be by 10 monthly instalments from April to January.
+If requested before 15 April, payment can be made over 12 months.

-Your instalment due date will be the 1st of the month unless you request to pay on the 15th .
+Your instalment due date will be the 1st of the month unless you ask to pay on the 15th .

 You can pay your business rates by: